minus53K/minus53K/README.md

 ---

 ## About Me
-  - 🔭 I’m a Statistics student at XMU, interested in logic, linguistics, computer science, and web design.
+  - 🔭 I’m a Statistics student at Xiamen University, interested in logic, linguistics, computer science, and web design.
   - 🌱 I’m currently learning Python, SQL, and JavaScript

 ---